mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ### 1.2 IntelliJ IDEA

-This project is set up using IntelliJ IDEA (see, e.g., the [IntelliJ IDEA section](https://github.com/mauritssilvis/challenges/tree/main/java#22-intellij-idea) of the [Challenges](https://github.com/mauritssilvis/challenges) > [Java](https://github.com/mauritssilvis/challenges/tree/main/java) project).

-The basic configuration is described in the [IntelliJ IDEA section](https://github.com/mauritssilvis/challenges/tree/main/java/basic_java_project_intellij#12-intellij-idea) of [Setting up a basic Java project using IntelliJ IDEA](https://github.com/mauritssilvis/challenges/tree/main/java/basic_java_project_intellij).
+The basic configuration of this project is described in the [IntelliJ IDEA section](https://github.com/mauritssilvis/challenges/tree/main/java/basic_java_project_intellij#12-intellij-idea) of [Setting up a basic Java project using IntelliJ IDEA](https://github.com/mauritssilvis/challenges/tree/main/java/basic_java_project_intellij).
 Additional details regarding the IntelliJ IDEA run configurations of the current project are given in what follows.

 #### 1.2.1 Configuration